flyteorg/flyte/rsts/concepts/console.rst

 FlyteConsole
 #############

-This is the web UI for the Flyte platform.
-The results of running FlyteConsole are displayed in this graph, explained below:
+FlyteConsole is the web UI for the Flyte platform.
+Here's a video that dives into the graph UX:

 .. youtube:: 7YSc-QHk_Ec